Fitness Volt

 Your muscles are surrounded by a thin layer of fibrous tissue called fascia.
 Fascia separates and connects each muscle from its neighbor.
 This fascia can become “gummed up,” leading to tight, painful muscles.
 This can cause trigger points, poor blood flow, and reduced function.

-Foam rolling is a form of self-massage called self-myofascial release that can help free up your fascia and restore normal movement and function.
+Foam rolling is a form of self-myofascial release that can help free up your fascia and restore normal movement and function.
 Foam rolling your quads will enhance knee and hip joint mobility and performance.

 How to do it: